Miloš Ninković: Western Sydney Wanderers

-It was announced on 3 July 2022 that Ninković had joined arch rivals the Western Sydney Wanderers, signing a one-year deal, ahead of the upcoming season.
-The move was met with controversy, with British newspaper The Guardian described him "as a mercenary, who thrown away his connection with the Sky Blues' faithful, will likely permeate the fanbase", while his former teammate Alex Brosque said the move was a "slap in the face" to both clubs and criticised all those involved in a transfer, saying it should never have happened.
-Ninković would go on to be subject to booing from most Sydney FC fans in future Sydney Derbies.
+On 3 July 2022, Ninković had joined arch-rivals Western Sydney Wanderers on a one-year contract ahead of the upcoming season.
+The move was met with controversy, with British newspaper The Guardian described him "as a mercenary, who thrown away his connection with the Sky Blues' faithful, will likely permeate the fanbase", whilst his former teammate Alex Brosque said the transfer was a "slap in the face" to both clubs and criticised all those involved in a transfer, saying it should never have happened.

-On 12 November 2022, Ninković made his first Sydney Derby appearance for the Wanderers, in which he was the subject of a pre-match tifo from The Cove criticising his decision to join the Wanderers; the tifo read 'LEGENDS ARE CHERISHED.
-TRAITORS' LEGACIES WILL PERISH', along with depictions of club greats Steve Corica, Rhyan Grant and Alex Brosque as knights in shining armour, with Ninković's old No. 10 jersey being burned in the background.
+On 12 November 2022, Ninković made his first Sydney Derby appearance for the Wanderers, in which he was the subject of a pre-match tifo from The Cove criticising his decision to join the Wanderers; the tifo read 'Legends are cherishes.
+Traitors' Legacies will perish', along with depictions of club greats Steve Corica, Rhyan Grant and Alex Brosque as knights in shining armour, with Ninković's old No. 10 jersey being burned in the background.
 In the first Sydney Derby played at the reconstructed Sydney Football Stadium, and in front of a crowd of 34,232, the biggest Sydney Derby crowd since 2017, the Wanderers achieved their first Sydney Derby win at the Sydney Football Stadium in 3304 days, winning 1–0 through a Kusini Yengi goal in the 70th minute, with Ninković providing the assist.

 On 6 May 2023, Ninković started in the 2–1 loss against Sydney FC in the Elimination final – the first time the two sides met in a Finals series.
 After the match, Ninković went into the Sydney FC dressing room to congratulate his former Sydney FC teammates and wished them good luck for their upcoming tie against Melbourne City.
 He soon was escorted out by two staff and exchanged words with Steve Corica who supposedly ejected him out of the dressing room.
 Marko Rudan addressed the situation, explaining that Corica "didn't appreciate him being in there," adding that the "bad blood" between the two might have been stemmed during a match where Corica said "something not very nice" to Ninković on the sideline.
 The situation received much response from players and reporters who said they found nothing wrong with it whilst many found Corica's reaction to being "child-like" and "over-reactive".

 On 29 January 2024, Ninković announced his retirement at the end of the 2023–24 A-League Men season, aged 40, ending his career after 24 years in professional football.

 International career

 Ninković made his maiden appearance for the Serbia national team in 2009 against Sweden.

 He was a member of Serbia's 2010 FIFA World Cup squad.
 Having been benched in the match against Ghana, he was in Serbia's starting XI against Germany and Australia.
-He earned a total of 28 caps (no goals).
+He earned a total of 28 caps without goals.